 - Submit at least two, and as many as three, letters of recommendation

-Incoming first-year applicants must complete an application for admission to Appalachian State University by November 1st.
+Incoming first-year applicants must complete an application for admission to App State by November 1st.

 Admission to the Honors College is by application, and we encourage all interested students to apply.
 Successful applicants often have:

-- Excellent essays that teach us who they are and show why they want to pursue an Honors education.
+- Essays that teach us who they are and show why they want to pursue an Honors education.

-- Evidence of engagement with the world beyond the classroom: leadership, service in and/or beyond the family, co-curricular and/or extracurricular activities, creative endeavors, global awareness, resilience.
+- Evidence of engagement with the world beyond the classroom: leadership, service in and/or beyond the family, co-curricular and/or extracurricular activities, creative endeavors, global awareness, resilience, and curiosity.